100 Notable alumni of

 -

-Suzanne Massie is an American scholar of Russian history who played an important role in the relations between Ronald Reagan and the Soviet Union in the final years of the Cold War.
-She was granted Russian citizenship in December 2021.
+Suzanne Lisolette Marguerite Massie was an American scholar of Russian history who played an important role in the relations between Ronald Reagan and the Soviet Union in the final years of the Cold War.
+In 2021 she was awarded Russian citizenship.

 -